Everything You Need To Know About Building An Audience From Scratch

 So the best way to increase your revenue is to connect with your True Fans directly.

-All you need is cornerstone content that is focused on being helpful and delivering value, and your true fans will love you for it.
+When you are looking at how to build an audience from scratch, all you need is cornerstone content that is focused on being helpful and delivering value, and your true fans will love you for it.

 Building an audience from scratch — and building it up to 1,000 true fans over time is a reasonable goal for your business — even if you’re focused on narrow niches.